hyperoceanic/marks-docs/docs/People/onboarding.md

 * Review the month with the new starter
 * Get feedback on the process from them
-* Review how they're dealing with their 'one job'* Quality, timeliness* If it is working out then plan to add some non-core stuff to get them started on their pathway within the organisation.
+* Review how they're dealing with their 'one job'* Quality, timeliness* If it is working out then plan to add some non-core stuff to get them started on their pathway within the organization.

 ## Making sure it's all working out